 - Colwall (with the former Schweppes bottling plant) and West Malvern

 The geology and natural history collections are drawn from a wider area.
-Much of our collection of Silurian fossils comes from the parishes of Eastnor, Mathon and Cradley (and the quarries at Storridge).
+Much of our collection of Silurian fossils comes from the parishes of Eastnor, Mathon and Cradley, as well as the quarries at Storridge.
 We also have natural history specimens (shells) collected from Longdon Marsh.

 The museum has a number of small, metal detector finds from Hanley Castle and Clevelode (by the Severn).
 Malvern Museum works with Portable Antiquities Scheme (PAS) based at Worcester City Museum to ensure that all small finds are properly reported.